 Ground-speed and airspeed

-The green line is airspeed.
+The green line is calculated airspeed.
 I expected the airspeed to be nearly constant but actually it increases in the windward turn and decreases in the leeward turn.
 In the windward turn the airspeed tends to increase due to the increasing headwind component due to turning toward the wind.
 This despite nearly constant height.
 In the leeward turn the airspeed reduces due to a decreasing headwind component.